 Packet Filter provides a solution for this situation by redirecting FTP traffic through an FTP proxy server.
 This process acts to "guide" your FTP traffic through the NAT gateway/firewall, by actively adding needed rules to PF system and removing them when done, by means of the PF anchors system.
-The FTP proxy used by PF in OpenBSD 3.9 and later is ftp-proxy(8). (note: earlier versions of OpenBSD used a different proxy of the same name, which is documented in OpenBSD 3.8's ftp-proxy(8)v3.8).
+The FTP proxy used by PF is ftp-proxy(8).